Kuzume Naoyuki

-Naoyuki Kuzume (葛目 直幸, Kuzume Naoyuki) was a colonel in the Imperial Japanese Army.
+Kuzume Naoyuki (葛目 直幸, Naoyuki Kuzume) was a colonel in the Imperial Japanese Army.

 Biography

-Naoyuki Kuzume was the commander of defenses on the island of Biak, near the Japanese-held bases in Papua New Guinea.
+Kuzume was the commander of defenses on the island of Biak, near the Japanese-held bases in Papua New Guinea.
 He led the IJA 22nd Infantry Regiment, over 3,400 troops.
 He made a desperate defense of the island, covering it with pillboxes, bunkers, and spider holes.
 Nevertheless, the US troops were able to successfully fight their way to the east caves.
 On June 28, Kuzume decided to commit seppuku, the ritual suicide, since the Japanese had little chance of victory.
 He was posthumously promoted as lieutenant general.